murphye/agent-skills-customer-service/README.md

 ## Why This Demo is Cool

+Agents are moving towards low-code solutions, and this demo aims to show the future of agent implementation.
+[Agent Skills](https://agentskills.io) make building agents with minimal code possible.

-This entire agent — [10-step workflow](skills/customer-service/SKILL.md), confidence routing, retry logic, escalation rules, [policy enforcement](skills/customer-service/references/policies.md), and [response templates](skills/customer-service/assets/response-templates.md) is defined in markdown files.
+This `customer-service` agent demo is comprised of a [10-step workflow](skills/customer-service/SKILL.md), confidence routing, retry logic, escalation rules, [policy enforcement](skills/customer-service/references/policies.md), and [response templates](skills/customer-service/assets/response-templates.md) is defined in markdown files.
 No Python graph code, no state schemas, no conditional edge wiring.
 Building the equivalent as a traditional LangGraph graph would require lots of code.
-With Agent Skills, the "graph" is the markdown — changes are a text edit, not a code refactor.
+With Agent Skills, the "graph" is the markdown.
+Therefore, changes are a text edit, not a code refactor.

-The included test harness runs multi-turn conversation tests against the workflow via simple YAML files — covering happy paths, escalations, retries, and topic changes — with assertions on tool calls, outcomes, and response quality.
+The included [test harness](skills/customer-service/tests/README.md) runs multi-turn conversation tests against the workflow via simple YAML files — covering happy paths, escalations, retries, and topic changes — with assertions on tool calls, outcomes, and response quality.

 ## Project Structure